Executive Board

 Rich is an Environmental Program Manager with California Department of Fish and Wildlife in San Diego, California.
 He received his B.S. degree in Wildlife Management from Humboldt State University in 1997 and previously worked at CA Dept. of Parks and Rec and California Department of Transportation.
 In his spare time, he enjoys sitting on his plank (longboards rule), mountain biking, backpacking, but most enjoyably watching his beautiful children Zoe and Jack grow. |

-Sam Sosa is a Wildlife Biologist in Sacramento, where he works with threatened and endangered species.
-Previously, he was worked on aquatic invasive species prevention, red-cockaded woodpecker recovery, and invasive species removal and seabird monitoring.
+Sam Sosa is a Certified Wildlife Biologist® based on Guam.
+He currently works as part of a team to manage habitat for federally threatened and endangered species.
+Previously, he has worked with federally threatened and endangered species in Northern California, on aquatic invasive species prevention in Northern California, on red-cockaded woodpecker recovery in Mississippi, and on invasive species removal and seabird monitoring in the Pacific.
 Sam also had the pleasure to work as a Community Youth Development worker for the Peace Corps in Mongolia (2014-2016).
-In his free time, you can find Sam driving and camping all over the western US, riding his bike around Sacramento, or hanging out with friends. |
+In his free time, you can find Sam exploring Guam and the western Pacific. |

 Howard is a Certified Wildlife Biologist® with more than 20 years of professional wildlife and research experience.
 His work as a wildlife consultant focuses on the fauna and ecosystems of Northern, Central, and Southern California, and the Mojave Desert provinces and includes extensive baseline mammalian inventories, surveys focused on rare animals, and habitat assessment.
 He regularly works with the western burrowing owl, San Joaquin kit fox, giant kangaroo rat, blunt-nosed leopard lizard, and the Mohave ground squirrel.
 He worked for H. T. Harvey & Associates for 10 years and Garcia and Associates for three years; he now works for Colibri Ecological Consulting.
 He completed his Master’s degree at CSU Fresno in 2001.
 His thesis studied the interactions between the endangered San Joaquin kit fox and the non-native red fox in Kern County, CA. Prior to his work as a consultant, he spent 7 years with the Endangered Species Recovery Program as a wildlife biologist.
 He is an instructor for TWS kit fox and small mammal workshops and was awarded the Raymond F. Dasmann Award for Professional of the Year in 2015 by The Wildlife Society, Western Section.
 He is the Layout Editor for the Western Section’s new journal Western Wildlife. |